aromatt/netipds/README.md

 ### 3. Fail fast
-Finally, if you want to build a collection from unvetted prefixes and let `netipds` tell you about the invalid ones, you can do that, too:
+Finally, if you want to build a collection from unvetted prefixes and let `netipds` tell you about the invalid ones right away, you can do that, too:
 ```go
 for _, p := range prefixes {
     if err := builder.Add(p); err != nil {